Author guidelines

 The AHSTR Publishes 2 types of manuscripts.

-1. Research Articles are articles that present original research findings in the fields of Health Sciences and Science and Technology.
-This type of article must contain a clear research question and include sections on materials, methodology, results, discussion, and conclusion, along with their implications and contributions to the relevant field of study.
-Original research articles also included clinical trials and case reports.
-Authors must adhere to the guidelines detailed in the manuscript preparation section when structuring their full-length articles.
+- Research Articles are articles that present original research findings in the fields of Health Sciences and Science and Technology.
+This type of article must contain a clear research question and include sections on introduction, materials and methods, results, discussion, and conclusion, along with their suggestions, implications, and contributions to the relevant field of study.
+The words limit is no more than10,000 words and must not exceed 20 pages (including references, tables, and figures).

 Download Template Research Article; Review Article

-4. The manuscript should be prepared in a single column, double-spaced, with 2.5 cm margins (left and right) and line numbers for editorial and proofreader's marks.
+- The manuscript should be prepared in a single column, double-spaced, with 2.5 cm margins (left and right) and line numbers for editorial and proofreader's marks.
 12 pt Eucrosia font should be used throughout, and all pages should be numbered consecutively.

-The length of the full title has no prescribed limit.
+- Title: The length of the full title has no prescribed limit.
 However, authors are encouraged to write titles that grab readers' attention and interest.
 Avoid any abbreviations if possible.

-To ensure accurate and consistent identification of authors across all published articles, please provide the full names and complete affiliations for every author and follow these guidelines carefully when preparing your manuscript.
+- Author and Affiliation Guidelines: To ensure accurate and consistent identification of authors across all published articles, please provide the full names and complete affiliations for every author and follow these guidelines carefully when preparing your manuscript.

 Author Names and Order